neo-project/neo-express/docs/command-reference.md

 # Neo-Express N3 Command Reference

 > Note: This is the command reference for Neo-Express 3.6, targeting N3.
-> The [Command Reference](legacy-command-reference.md) for the Neo Legacy
-> compatible version of Neo-Express is also available.
+>

-> Note: You can pass -?|-h|--help to show a list of supported commands or to show
+> You can pass -?|-h|--help to show a list of supported commands or to show
 > help information about a specific command.

 ## Specifying Signing and Non-Signing Accounts